 The Queen then departs for Norfolk, usually on a public train (but in first class, of course).
 After arriving at Sandringham, she ensures the decorations in the house are correct, and that the estate has been running well in her absence.
 It is her job, like it was her father’s before, to put the star on the top of the tree, which comes from the Sandringham estate.
 Traditional decorations once used by Queen Victoria adorn the tree.

 The whole family isn’t invited to Sandringham: while large, the Edwardian mansion cannot accommodate the entire Mounbatten-Windsor clan.
 Even the servants quarters are used for the minor Royals, such is the squash.

 For the Royal Family, Christmas actually takes place on Christmas Eve.
-Following the German tradition, gifts are opened on evening of the 24th, and for the adults, these are joke presents – after all, what do you get for the family with everything?
+Following the German tradition, imported to Britain by Prince Albert, gifts are opened on evening of the 24th, and for the adults, these are joke presents – after all, what do you get for the family with everything?
 Princess Anne reportedly bought her brother, Prince Charles, a white leather toilet seat a few years ago – he apparently loves it so much, he takes it abroad!
 Harry, meanwhile, previously gifted his grandmother a shower cap with ‘Ain’t life a bitch’ on it!